A3036 road: Early development

-In an 1848 painting, the painter refers to Lavender Hill, although this cannot reasonably be said to be from the Lavender Hill (road), more the north slope of the topographic feature.
 Until the 1860s Lavender Hill was mostly an area of open farmland, with small-scale development at both ends.
 At the western end there was a crossing of the Falconbrook river with several farms.
 The Chestnuts, a farmhouse built in 1812, survived and has been incorporated into the modern street plan halfway along Mossbury Road.
 The earliest reference to the still-existing Falcon public house at the west end of the street is in 1767.

 After the 1780s a few large villas were built on the hillside, owned by wealthy residents attracted by the expansive views over Battersea Fields and the Thames towards London.
 The earliest was Rush Hill House, developed in around 1770, whose fate was typical of many of these early buildings: as the area developed, its grounds were sold off in 1872 and developed as a new street and terrace of houses (Rush Hill Terrace), and the house itself survived until 1887 before being replaced by a further terrace of houses (Crombie Mews).